cloudoperators/greenhouse/docs/getting-started/operations/authorization-webhook.md

 **Example**: A user with groups `["support-group:my-team", "developers"]` would have `my-team` as their support-group.

-Users can belong to multiple support-groups.
-Access is granted if **any** of their support-groups matches the resource owner.
+Users are expected to belong to only one Support Group, as described in the [Teams documentation](../../core-concepts/teams#support-groups).
+However, the webhook also supports users with multiple `support-group:` claims and grants access if **any** of those claims matches the resource owner.

 ### ServiceAccount Requests (Team Automation)